 JWC is managed as a family business and run by a family with generations of cannabis and agricultural cultivation experience spanning to before prohibition.
 When it comes to contemporary regulations, the family has been cultivating cannabis since 2008, when CEO Nathan Woodworth received a cultivation licence under the Medical Marijuana Access Regulations (MMAR).

-- On the way to becoming the largest aeroponics cultivator of any crop in the world
+- On the way to becoming the one of the largest aeroponics cultivators of any crop in the world

-- Proprietary GrowthSTORM™ methodology enhances cannabinoid concentration and reduces exposure to insects or disease
+- Proprietary, patent-pending GrowthSTORM™ methodology enhances cannabinoid concentration and reduces exposure to insects or disease

 - Strategic relationship with Canopy Growth provides access to global genetics database and established distribution and sales infrastructure